 As mentioned previously, high-quality early learning, which generally supports positive developmental outcomes for all children, may be particularly important for DLLs.
 The timing is important, as research suggests that children who enter high-quality ECE programs before age 3 and who remain enrolled longer demonstrate higher language scores and better teacher-rated initiative and self-control skills; these effects are stronger among DLLs than monolingual children.
-Thus, it appears that highquality early learning experiences in the years before preschool may be particularly helpful for young DLLs, although there is little research defining the nature of highquality early childhood education for infant and toddler DLLs specifically.
-Characteristics of general high-quality infant and toddler programs, including a responsive and

-Start with Equity: From the Early Years to the Early Grades Produced by the Children's Equity Project and the Bipartisan Policy Center nurturing environment, exposure to complex language use and literacy activities, and a strong program of family engagement, may be applicable but not sufficient for DLLs.
+286 Thus, it appears that high-quality early learning experiences in the years before preschool may be particularly helpful for young DLLs, although there is little research defining the nature of high-quality early childhood education for infant and toddler DLLs specifically.
+Characteristics of general high-quality infant and toddler programs, including a responsive and nurturing environment, exposure to complex language use and literacy activities, and a strong program of family engagement, may be applicable but not sufficient for DLLs.213